OrienteerBAP/Orienteer-Guidebook/entering_data_to_the_database.md

 # Entering Data to the Database

+##Entering and viewing data

 To browse class's documents, go to the **Schema** page (URL */schema*) and on the line of the needed class, click **Browse Class**.

 >** Tip!** By [managing perspectives](https://orienteer.gitbooks.io/orienteer/content/managing_users.html), you can make a separate button on the navigation pane for quick access to a needed class

-Here you can edit documents and enter new documents to your database.
+In the class's document list, you can edit documents and enter new documents to your database.

+##Data vizualization